-We've never seen so many smiling, happy people who were excited to see us, as we crossed friendship bridge into the Burmese country of Myanmar.
+We've never seen so many smiling, happy people who were excited to see us, as we navigated our way across friendship bridge into the Burmese country of Myanmar.
 There is no other way to describe the bridge but pure chaos!
 You had to change lanes from the left to the right-hand side of the road as you cross into the Burma, Myanmar.
-Thankfully we were on foot & found the mayhem rather amusing.
-If you're crossing by land to explore the best Myanmar honeymoon destinations, follow our Myanmar honeymoon guide, this is our Myanmar honeymoon travel story of when we first arrived in Burma, Myanmar.
+Thankfully we crossed with ease from Thailand thanks to our online Myanmar evisa.
+As we were on foot, we found the mayhem rather amusing.
+It's such an awesome cultural experience backpacking Myanmar!

 Myanmar - Myawaddy Border Crossing

-It's always really confronting and confusing crossing a border into a new country like Myanmar.
+It's always really confronting and confusing crossing a border into a new country, especially when you visit Myanmar.
 The world you know changes in a matter of seconds, the language you just spent four months learning is now useless and you have to get used to a new currency.
 We were totally unprepared as usual, had no clue of what to do, where to go in Myanmar, what the exchange rate was and we spoke no Burmese.
 We played it safe, retreated to a phone store to get Wi-Fi and sort out our life.

 The Burmese girls working at the phone store were so sweet and really helped us out.
 We got Wi-Fi, bought a sim and data after exchanging our money.
 We didn't get ripped off (at least not yet), so we're back on track.
 Two Burmese blokes who were chilling at the food stand next to the phone store offered us lift to Mawlamyine.
 It's the same price as a packed minivan, so why the hell not?
 We're always looking for new and exciting experiences for a honeymoon in Myanmar.